 External Pressures: Social labels and unintentionally assumed and often negative stereotypical beliefs stemming from community or institutional values of our dominant, sex-negative culture

 David Clark can be reached at 916.234.3346.
-He is a Registered Associate Marriage and Family Therapist, IMF#103359 employed at Couples Resource Collective, a 501(3)(c) non-profit and charitable corporation in California.
+He is a Registered Associate Marriage and Family Therapist, IMF#103359 employed by Hope for Healthy Families, a 501(3)(c) non-profit and charitable corporation in California.
 David is supervised by Regina Isabel K'burg, LMFT #86991.